Backpacking Around The World Alone For 6 Months In 2004

 I called STA Travel and asked them about the cheapest around-the-world tickets they had that began in India.

-These were the things I thought about as I looked across at my smiling dad several months later.
+These were the things I thought about as I looked at my smiling dad several months later.

 After everything was said and done, they had seen me save close to £7,000, book the flights, ultimately get a place at Warwick University and prepare to travel the world.